zeniljadav/zeniljadav/README.md

 - 👋 Hi, I’m @zeniljadav
-- 👀 I’m interested in hacking
+- 👀 I’m interested in Hacking and programming
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI and Kali
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me zeniljadav@gmail.com